Carreau/phd-dissertation/parts/part1.rst

 migration to cell differentiation and division.
 It plays also a non negligible in most mechanical properties of the cell and how it interacts with its environment.
-In particular actin is the main component of the actin cortex : the part of the cell cytoskeleton below the plasma membrane mostly responsible for cell mechanical properties.
+In particular actin is the main component of the actin cortex : the part of the cell cytoskeleton responsible for cell mechanical properties.
 The properties of this actin cortex is drive by the mechanics of the properties of its main component : a dynamic actin network.
 Understanding this actin network is hence a key piece to learn how the actin cortex behave.

 The properties of an actin network highly depend on it's structure.
 The structure itself depends on many parameters that influence how the network is